PeterC2023/business-profile-sandlines/windsurfrules.md

 | Automated Category Assignment | Classification algorithms for document types and business categories | Medium - Improves organization |
 | Personalization Engine | Rule-based system with ML recommendations for business-specific customizations | High - Delivers value proposition |

+## Vercel Deployment & Compatibility Issues

+### Package Version Compatibility

+**IMPORTANT:** The following package versions must be maintained for Vercel deployment to succeed:

+1. **React Compatibility Issues**:
+   - React must use version `^18.2.0` (NOT version 19+)
+   - @tremor/react requires React 18.x and is not compatible with React 19
+   - Always ensure React types match the React version (`@types/react`: `^18`)

+2. **NextAuth Compatibility Issues**:
+   - Use NextAuth version `^4.24.11` (NOT version 5+)
+   - Version 5.0.0 is only available as beta releases and will cause deployment failures

+3. **Other Potential Issues**:
+   - When adding new packages, always check version compatibility with existing dependencies
+   - Test with local development first, but verify on Vercel as dependency resolution might differ
+   - Consider using `--legacy-peer-deps` in local development to catch dependency conflicts early

+### Troubleshooting Deployment Failures

+1. **Dependency Conflicts**:
+   - Check error logs for `ERESOLVE` errors which indicate dependency conflicts
+   - Look for messages like `Could not resolve dependency` which point to incompatible package versions
+   - Pay attention to peer dependency requirements for UI component libraries

+2. **Resolution Steps**:
+   - Downgrade newer packages to versions compatible with your critical dependencies
+   - Check package documentation for compatibility information
+   - Test changes locally before attempting deployment

+Remember: Just because a package works locally doesn't guarantee it will work in Vercel's deployment environment due to different dependency resolution mechanisms.

 ## Development Process & Debugging

 ### Development Workflow